embarklabs/embark/README.md

 Installation
 ======
-Requirements: geth (1.1.3 or higher), node (0.12.2) and npm
+Requirements: geth (1.4.4 or higher), node (5.0.0) and npm
-Optional: serpent (develop) if using contracts with Serpent
+Optional: serpent (develop) if using contracts with Serpent, ethersim if using the simulator or the test functionality

 ```Bash
 $ npm -g install embark-framework